ixiaopan/blog/content/post/recommendation.md

 ### Item Content Matrix (ICM)

 As mentioned earlier, items have attributes.
-Mathematically, we can describe that relation using Item Content Matrix or ICM, where each row indicates an item and each column represent an attribute.
-The value of ICM is either 1 or 0.
+Mathematically, we can describe that relation using Item Content Matrix or ICM, where each row indicates an item and each column represents an attribute.
+The value of ICM usually is 1 or 0.
 If an item contains a specific attribute listed in ICM, the corresponding cell will be set to one, zero otherwise.
-But you can also set a value between 0 and 1 to describe the importance of that attribute.
+But you can also set a value between 0 and 1 to describe the importance of that attribute or other numerical values for quantitative variables like year.

 ### User Rating Matrix (URM)

-Similarly, the opinion of users on items can also be described mathematically through the User Rating Matrix or URM.
+Similarly, the opinions of users on items are described mathematically through the User Rating Matrix or URM.
 Each row represents a user, and each column represents an item.
-If we have no idea the opinion of someone on an item, the corresponding value is zero.
+If we have no idea the opinion of someone on an item, the corresponding value is missing (when computing, you can treat it as zero).

 #### Implict Ratings

 Ratings can be implicit or explicit.
-Implicit ratings deduce your taste by looking at how you interact with the system, for instance, the time-on-page, the viewing time of a movie, clicks, purchases, and so on.
+Implicit ratings are deduced by looking at how you interact with the system, for instance, the time-on-page, the viewing time of a movie, clicks, purchases, and so on.
 If one stops watching a movie after 10 minutes, we assume that that user does not like that movie.
 However, one may have to stop watching a film because of an important call.

 #### Explict Ratings

 Explicit ratings are done by asking users to rate items on a rating scale, for example, five stars for Educated.
+However, designing a rating scale is not an easy thing.
+It depends on your application, customers, and so on.
+As shown in the following table, a smaller and odd rating scale is generally preferable due to its simplicity and variety.
+In practice, we always see a one-to-five rating or 'like/dislike' buttons at almost every website that needs to collect users' opinions.

 | Large rating scale               | Smaller rating scale | Even rating scale                                            | Odd rating scale                                             |
 | -------------------------------- | -------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |